dstufft/personal-peps/mirror-authenticity-removal.rst

 Instead of actually removing it from the current code base (PyPI 1.0) the current work to replace PyPI 1.0 with a new code base (PyPI 2.0) will simply not implement this API.
 This would cause the API to be "removed" when the switch from 1.0 to 2.0 occurs.
+If PyPI 2.0 has not been deployed in place of PyPI 1.0 by Sept 01 2014 then this PEP will take affect in the PyPI 1.0 code base instead.

 References